 Since the ComEd Green Region Grant began in 2013, 1,599,729 people have benefited from the Grant’s open space improvements.
 ComEd Green Region funded projects supported 82,161 feet of ADA accessible trails, 1,454 acres of protected, restored or improved land and planted 38,145 trees.
 Through the Grant, $1.9 million and counting has been awarded to nearly two hundred conservation projects in Northern Illinois.

-The 2023 application will open on January 13 and close on March 24.
+The 2023 application is now closed.
 Sign up for our newsletter for updates throughout the year.